Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Details of Experimental Setup

-\textbf{\textit{Let It Wag!} dataset.} \textit{Let It Wag!} introduced by Vishaal et al.~\cite{udandarao2024no}, is designed to evaluate the performance of VLMs on long-tailed concepts.
+\textbf{\textit{Let It Wag!} dataset.} \textit{Let It Wag!} designed by Udandarao et al.~\cite{udandarao2024no}, is designed to evaluate the performance of VLMs on long-tailed concepts.
 The dataset contains 290 long-tailed categories selected from 4,029 concepts curated across 27 datasets.
 The average concept frequency is about 1,096, and roughly 140 concepts appear fewer than 1,000 times.
 The frequency was statistically analyzed using the LAION-400M dataset.
 For more details, see~\cite{udandarao2024no}.